AndrewHazelden/dome2rect/readme.md

 **encodemovie.bat**
 Re-encode a mp4/mov/mkv/avi movie file with ffmpeg into a compact mp4 movie to make it playback better on mobile/tablets/desktop systems.

 **imagesequence2movie.bat**
 This script will take an image sequence along with an audio file and create an mp4 movie file using ffmpeg.

 **latlong2cubemap3x2.bat**
-Converts a latitude/longitude image to a cubic format that has a single image output with a Cubemap 3x2 arrangement with 3 cubic faces on the top row, and 3 cubic faces on the bottom row.
+Converts a latlong/equirectangular/spherical image to a cubic format that has a single image output with a Cubemap 3x2 arrangement with 3 cubic faces on the top row, and 3 cubic faces on the bottom row.

 The Cubemap 3x2 format was popularized by [Garden Gnome Software's Pano2VR](http://ggnome.com/pano2vr) Panoramic tools.

 **latlong2cubic.bat**
-Converts a latitude/longitude image to a set of 6 cubic face images.
+Converts a latlong/equirectangular/spherical image to a set of 6 cubic face images.

 **latlong2cyl.bat**
-Converts a latitude/longitude image to a cylindrical image.
+Converts a latlong/equirectangular/spherical image to a cylindrical image.

 **latlong2dome.bat**
-Converts a latitude/longitude (equirectangular) image to a fulldome image.
+Converts a latlong/equirectangular/spherical image to a fulldome image.

+**latlong2gearvrmono.bat**
+Converts latlong/equirectangular/spherical image into a Gear VR mono horizontal strip cubemap image format.

 **latlong2horizontalcross.bat**
-Converts a latitude/longitude image to a cubic format that has a single image output with a horizontal cross arrangement.
+Converts a latlong/equirectangular/spherical image to a cubic format that has a single image output with a horizontal cross arrangement.

 **latlong2mentalrayhorizontalstripcube1.bat**
-Converts a latitude/longitude image into a cubic format that has a single image output with a mental ray cube1 horizontal strip arrangement.
+Converts a latlong/equirectangular/spherical image into a cubic format that has a single image output with a mental ray cube1 horizontal strip arrangement.

 **latlong2rect.bat**
-Converts a latitude/longitude (equirectangular) image to a rectilinear image.
+Converts a latlong/equirectangular/spherical image to a rectilinear image.

 **latlong2verticalcross.bat**
-Converts a latitude/longitude image to a cubic format that has a single image output with a vertical cross arrangement.
+Converts a latlong/equirectangular/spherical image to a cubic format that has a single image output with a vertical cross arrangement.

 **latlongstereo2gearvrstereo.bat**
-Converts a pair of latitude/longitude stereo images into a cubic format that has a single image output with a Samsung GearVR Stereo horizontal strip arrangement.
+Converts a pair of latlong/equirectangular/spherical stereo images into a cubic format that has a single image output with a Samsung GearVR Stereo horizontal strip arrangement.

 The left LatLong frames in the image sequence should be named `<name>_L.#.jpg`, and the right LatLong frames in the image sequence should be named `<name>_R.#.jpg`.